AdamPaternostro/Azure-Dual-Region-Deployment-Approach/README.md

 ### Recovery
 - Once the incident if over
   - Your storage should sync and you should be in a consistent state.
+The queure / sync job should handle this.
   - You will need to address any DocumentDB issues per this [link](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-regional-failovers).

 ### Terms